 Remember, try try try everything first before you get to a game or competition situation.

 For all the early morning trainers, it is critical to get something in before you train, even if it is small.
-There is this idea that you will burn more fat if you work out on empty but this is not exactly true.
+There is this idea that you will burn more fat if you work out on an empty stomach but this is not exactly true.
 We have 3 energy systems in our body; 2 of these systems (our strength and power systems) are fueled almost exclusively and most effectively from carbohydrates.
 If you have the goal to reduce fat in the body, you are also generally looking to build muscle and strength to help increase metabolic rates.
 For you to build that muscle, you need carbs fueling your strength and power energy systems.

 Carbohydrates are not well stored in the body so we want to help our body out by consuming them to better fuel that muscle.
 So as you are running out the door to get to that early morning spin class, grab a banana or piece of toast on your way out.

-Lastly, I want to breakdown these pre-workout supplements for you.
+Lastly, I want to break down these pre-workout supplements for you.
 In general most of these supplements contain:

 - Branched Chain Amino-acids (BCAA)

-Beta-alanine is generally used for endurance athletes to support the reduction of acid build up in the body.
-For most every-day athletes, this supplement is unnecessary.
+Beta-alanine is generally used for endurance athletes to support the reduction of acid build-up in the body.
+For most everyday athletes, this supplement is unnecessary.

-Eat your BCAA instead by consuming a protein source prior and after.
+Eat your BCAA instead by consuming a protein source prior to and after.
 There are mixed reviews on whether consuming BCAA during training truly increases muscle recovery and for most, the focus should be on an appropriate recovery rather than a pre-workout drink.